Add & preview liquid in the visual editor

 You can add profiles attributes to any Design Studio message.
 People data is available across any type of campaign, broadcast, and transactional message.

-After you add profile attribute data using the Personalization panel, you’ll see the liquid key customer
+After you add profile attribute data using the Personalization panel, you’ll see the liquid key customer on the canvas.

-Any other data — events, relationships to objects, trigger attributes, use their own keys.
+Any other data—events, relationships to objects, trigger attributes, use their own keys.

 Events